-16Music professor Ivo Nižić had for long years been a music professor at the Department for the Education of Teachers and Educators of Zadar University
+16Music professor Ivo Nižić had for long years been a music professor at the Department for the Education of

 It is often said that a gifted child is a child that has highly developed capacities - whether general (intelligence) or some specific capacity for mathematics, technique, music, literary capacity or/and artistic expression, etc. Giftedness is sometimes characterized as: independence, curiosity, original way of thinking, a high level of creativity and similar.
 Unfortunately, many teachers even today identify giftedness with good school results, respectively with general knowledge, reading speed, conscientiousness and responsibility of the child and his behaviour adapted to the school demands and the wider social environment.